shu4dev/DCVLR/README.md

-# Team-1 Data Synthesis Pipeline
+# Data Synthesis Pipeline

-Implementation of the Team-1 reasoning-focused data synthesis workflow (see `Implmentation.pdf`).
+Implementation of reasoning-focused data synthesis workflow.
 The pipeline curates raw images, synthesizes question/answer/reasoning triples with a large language model, and validates the generations to produce high-quality vision-language datasets.

-> **🚀 NEW Features:**
-> - Automatic crash recovery!
-The pipeline now automatically resumes from the last completed stage if interrupted.
-[Learn more ↓](#-automatic-resume-behavior)
-> - Detailed binning display!
-See how each image performs against all 3 bin criteria plus custom user criteria.
-[Learn more →](docs/DETAILED_BINNING_GUIDE.md)

 ## Highlights
-- **End-to-end pipeline** – filtering, binning, synthesis, and validation live in a single orchestrator (`team1_pipeline.py`).
+- **End-to-end pipeline** – filtering, binning, synthesis, and validation in a single orchestrator
-- **Modular stages** – swap filtering, LLM, or validation components by editing `configs/default_config.yaml`.
+- **Modular stages** – swap filtering, LLM, or validation components by editing `configs/default_config.yaml`
+- **Multi-GPU optimization** – optimized pipeline for 2-4x speedup on multi-GPU systems
-- **Flexible captioning** – Choose between BLIP, BLIP-2, or Moondream API for image captions.
+- **Flexible captioning** – choose between BLIP, BLIP-2, or Moondream API for image captions
+- **Dual OCR backends** – PaddleOCR (lightweight) or DeepSeek-OCR (high accuracy)
-- **Feature extraction modes** – Full features (OCR+objects+captions) or caption-only for 70% faster processing.
+- **Feature extraction modes** – full features (OCR+objects+captions) or caption-only for 70% faster processing
-- **Detailed binning analysis** – Display how each image scores against Text/Object/Commonsense criteria with custom filters.
+- **Detailed binning analysis** – view how each image scores against all bin criteria with custom filters
-- **Intermediate saves** – Automatically saves results after each stage for debugging and recovery.
+- **Intermediate saves** – automatically saves results after each stage for debugging and recovery
-- **Automatic resume** – Detects interrupted runs and resumes from the last completed stage automatically.
+- **Automatic resume** – detects interrupted runs and resumes from the last completed stage
-- **Scriptable + importable** – run via `scripts/run_pipeline.py` or embed with the `DataSynthesisPipeline` class.
+- **Scriptable + importable** – run via CLI or embed with the `DataSynthesisPipeline` class
-- **Reproducible config** – every stage is parameterized by YAML and persisted along with outputs/logs.
+- **Reproducible config** – every stage is parameterized by YAML and persisted with outputs/logs

 ## Repository Layout
 ```